 This week we sat down with Josh Reavenall, Talent Acquisition Team Leader at NonStop Recruitment.
-NonStop is our second partner to join the Expat Week and is one of the fastest growing recruitment firms in Europe.
-The company specialises in the hiring, training and developing entry level talent to become exceptional recruiters while supporting clients in multiple industries, particularly life sciences.
+NonStop is our second partner to join Expat Week and is one of the fastest-growing recruitment firms in Europe.
+The company specialises in the hiring, training and developing entry-level talent to become exceptional recruiters while supporting clients in multiple industries, particularly life sciences.

 1. What made you move abroad?

 I came here for NonStop Recruitment and well, I’ve always been quite interested in working abroad anyway.
 Since I was young I’ve considered that being an English speaker, you could have a really cool job abroad and I wanted to work in a foreign country, but I didn't want to be a holiday rep. I wanted to have a real career, so I was excited about the NonStop opportunity.
 I already had some sales experience myself and I thought what an incredible opportunity it would be.
 My plan was to be here for six months and then return to work from our London office, but I had no idea I would be here for over four years and now thinking I’ll be here for a lot longer.

 2. What are the first things you need to manage as an expat in Prague?

 It was very easy for me because NonStop Recruitment took care of everything, from accommodation to setting up a bank account and helping me register with the foreign police (something everyone moving here has to do!).
 One thing to consider, if you’re British, is that the whole Brexit thing might have an impact on wherever you go.
 It seems pretty simple here in Prague but who knows what will happen in the long run.